What's on for families

 Play the Great Garden Game at Hampton Court Palace.
 Each season there will be a new garden adventure with a fresh set of stories to investigate.
 Meet characters from the past, learn new skills, collect crucial information and make important discoveries.

-Spring Garden Adventure
+Summer Garden Adventure

 11.00 – 16.00